Let’s learn how to host a website on your own if you are a newbie.

 1 If you don’t, you can buy one from HostGator now

 2 We generally do not place restrictions on the normal operation of a personal or small business website.
 However, if you are using resources that impact other customers on the same server we will notify you.
-A very small percentage of our customers typically receive these notifications when we have concerns about account being used for storage or file sharing, which is not what we support on our shared hosting plans.
+A very small percentage of our customers typically receive these notifications when we have concerns about an account being used for storage or file sharing, which is not what we support on our shared hosting plans.
 If we have concerns about your account’s bandwidth or disk space utilization, you will be requested to reduce usage or upgrade to a Virtual Private Server or Dedicated server (applies wherever the word “unlimited” is used).

 3Domain names are easy for us to remember, but computers and machines access websites via IP addresses.
 Information from all DNSs is collected and housed at the Central Registry.
 Web host providers and Internet Service Providers regularly interact with the Central Registry for DNS information.